 My interdisciplinary research explores the relationship between media and politics in the nineteenth and twentieth centuries.
 I am particularly interested in coverage of national questions.
-Broader themes of interest include colonialism, democracy, and language.
+Broader themes of interest include colonialism, self-determination, and language.
 My thesis and forthcoming monograph, ‘Miserable conflict and confusion’: The Irish Question in British Newspapers, 1916-22, examines British newspaper coverage of Ireland from the aftermath of the Easter Rising to the ratification of the Anglo-Irish Treaty.

 My next project explores American press coverage of the Irish question.
 I am also working on an article about my grandmother’s journey from Ireland to America, utilising correspondences and ephemera to consider her emigration journey and news from ‘home’.